 Fashion sustainability to consumers also means less is more.
 Buying quality timeless pieces to last.
-The end use of a garment should not be the end of life – re-purpose, re-use, re-cycle, up-cycle – which is all a part of and the consumers’ contribution to fashion sustainability.
+The end use of a garment should not be the end of life – re-purpose, re-use, re-cycle, up-cycle – this is all a part of the consumers’ contribution to fashion sustainability.

 Consumers, do your part. . .SLOW DOWN THE CONSUMPTION.